MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 ## Drag and Drop

-Image Resizer also allows you to resize images by dragging and dropping your selected files **with the right mouse button**.
+Image Resizer allows you to resize images by dragging and dropping your selected files **with the right mouse button**.
 This allows you to quickly save your resized pictures in a different folder.

 ![Image Resizer Drag And Drop Demo](../images/powertoys-resize-drag-drop.gif)